Lakmini9999/sqlalchemy-permissions/README.md

         my_user = User()

-    The `user.add_roles()` method works just like `role.add_abilities()`.
-Pass in a string name or a series of string names.
-New roles will be created for you.
-Existing roles will simply be applied to the user.
+    The `user.add_roles()` expects Role objects that will be assigned to the user.
 Don't forget to add and commit to the database!

-        my_user.add_roles('admin', 'superadmin')
+        my_user.add_roles([my_role])
         db.session.add(my_user)
         db.session.commit()

     Similarly to the add methods, the classes also offer remove methods that work in the same way.
-Pass strings to `role.remove_abilities()` or `user.remove_roles()` to remove those attributes from the objects in question.
+Pass strings to `role.remove_abilities()` or roles to `user.remove_roles()` to remove those attributes from the objects in question.

 6. Put those decorators to work!
-Decorate any of your views with the `user_is` or `user_has` decorators from `flask.ext.permissions.decorators` to limit access.
+Decorate any of your views with the `user_is` or `user_has` decorators from the `Permissions` instance to limit access.

-        from flask.ext.permissions.decorators import user_is, user_has

     `@user_is` decorator:

         @app.route('/admin', methods=['GET', 'POST'])
-        @user_is('admin')
+        @perms.user_is('admin')
         def admin():
             return render_template('admin.html')

     `@user_has` decorator:

         @app.route('/delete-users', methods=['GET', 'POST'])
-        @user_has('delete_users')
+        @perms.user_has('delete_users')
         def delete_users():
             return render_template('delete-users.html')

 ## Example Implementation

-This is ripped almost directly from a project I'm working on that implements Flask-Permissions.
+This is ripped almost directly from a project I'm working on that implements SQLAlchemy-Permissions.
 Be sure to check out the code comments for help with what does what.

 #### \__init__.py